 Welcome to CRAFT.

-Submissions for CRAFT Flash Fiction are open year-round and offer payment of $100 for original work.
-This category is for flash fiction up to 1,000 words.
+Submissions for flash fiction are open year-round and offer payment of $100 for original work.
+This free category is for flash fiction up to 1,000 words.
 See our short fiction category for stories between 1,000 and 6,000 words.

 We are thrilled to be able to pay for published stories, but subsequently must be highly selective in our choices.